 If you are carting the equivalent of three sumo wrestlers around with you, it might be a good idea to arrange for those to be ported before you continue on your way to the train.

-Time-saving tip: There should be a small Narita Express ticket sales counter next to the Keisei Line counter as you come out of the Arrivals gate.
+Time-saving tip: If you haven’t bought your tickets online, head to the small Narita Express ticket sales counter next to the Keisei Line counter as you come out of the Arrivals gate.
 If queues are short or non-existent, you can buy your tickets here.
 Just be sure to give yourself enough time (at least 10 minutes, to be safe) to get to the platform.

 narita express train